Chris Corson-Scott reviewed July 2018

 Parlour Projects, Hastings.

 June 9–July 7, 2018

-Reviewed by Douglas Lloyd Jenkins and Peter Wells
+Reviewed by Douglas Lloyd Jenkins and Peter Wells for PhotoForum

 One doesn’t have to look farther than Instagram or Pinterest to know that deserted or decayed buildings are hugely popular photographic genres.
 The observation is not intended to undermine the impact of Corson-Scott’s works, large-scale and beautifully coloured, but to remind us of our willingness to look and ultimately to see as the photographer directs.
 Locally too, Corson-Scott’s images come after decades of photographs that have used abandoned structures, usually rural, to mark passing architectural typologies – colonial churches, wool sheds and baches.

 On first viewing Evanescent Monuments, it is Winter, Powerhouse at the Old Escarpment Mine, Denniston Plateau, that provides the ‘gotcha’ moment – surely nostalgia pure and simple.
 Then you realise slowly this is not a little bach but the point of power generation for one of the country’s largest mining schemes – and you are being asked to consider that every impact of that mega-extraction project originated here.
 The little shed, much loved by both architecture and photography in New Zealand, becomes something much more problematic.